 Managing a networked PC is difficult and costly today.
 In fact, management of the PC is the largest cost of deploying a PC in an organization.
-As the number of networked PC's in organizations grows, the importance of effective system management solutions increases.
-The components of a complete system management solution include systems (both servers and clients) with an effective management infrastructure, and applications which use that infrastructure to manage different types of systems located throughout an organization.
+As the number of networked PCs in organizations grows, the importance of effective system management solutions increases.
+The components of a complete system management solution include systems (both servers and clients) with an effective management infrastructure, and applications that use the infrastructure to manage different types of systems located throughout an organization.
 The role of the operating system is to provide an effective infrastructure for system management, while protecting the investment customers have made in existing management schemes.
-This paper describes the system management infrastructure and features being provided in future versions of Windows, beginning with the release of Windows "Chicago".
+This paper describes the system management infrastructure and features being provided in future versions of the Microsoft Windows operating systems, beginning with the release of the successor to Windows 3.x and Windows for Workgroups 3.x, Windows 95.